ibm-cloud-architecture/refarch-privatecloud/IntegratingICPWithCeph.md

   kubectl delete -f ./ceph-pvc.yaml
   ```

-11. To use your storage class with a deployment you must install the Ceph client on *all schedulable nodes*.
+1. To use your storage class with a deployment you must install the Ceph client on *all schedulable nodes*.
 Execute the following on all ICP worker nodes:
   ```
   apt-get install -y ceph-common
   ```

-12. Copy /etc/ceph/ceph.conf and /etc/ceph/ceph.client.admin.keyring from your Ceph admin or monitor node to each worker node.
+1. Copy /etc/ceph/ceph.conf, /etc/ceph/ceph.client.icp.keyring, and /etc/ceph/ceph.client.admin.keyring from your Ceph admin node to each worker node.

   From each worker node as root execute: